proper-testing/proper/README.md

     dialyzer PLT.
 To do the above but also build PropEr's documentation issue a `make all` call; in that case, you are going to need the `syntax_tools` application and a recent version of `EDoc`).
-    Optionally, sfmt-erlang can be selected as an alternative random number generator using `./configure --use-sfmt` before running `make`.
 *   If you are using [Homebrew](https://brew.sh), you can simply:

     ```shell